Felipe Anderson

-Felipe Anderson Pereira Gomes (born 15 April 1993), known as Felipe Anderson, is a Brazilian professional footballer who plays as an attacking midfielder for Serie A club Lazio.
-He has previously played for Santos, West Ham United and Porto, and was also capped by the Brazil national team twice.
+Felipe Anderson Pereira Gomes (born 15 April 1993), known as Felipe Anderson, is a Brazilian professional footballer who plays as an attacking midfielder, winger or forward for Brasileiro Série A club Palmeiras.
+He has previously played for Santos, West Ham United, Porto, and Lazio.
+He was capped by the Brazil national team twice.

 Early and personal life

 Born Santa Maria, Distrito Federal, Brazil, Felipe Anderson grew up the youngest of five siblings.
-His upbringing was poor, and he had to borrow football boots from his friends to play.
+His upbringing was poor, with his parents occasionally struggling to buy food for the family due to their debts.
+As a child, he had to borrow football boots from his friends to play.

+During his childhood, Anderson would play football on the streets until he was 11 years old, as children in Brazil could not join professional footballing academies until they were 13.
+Anderson credits the street football games for his technical skill on the ball.

 Club career

 Early career

 Felipe Anderson began his career in Associação 14 Companhia de Polícia Militar Independente (CPMIND), in his hometown of Santa Maria at 6 years old.
 In 2006, he was moved to Federal FC, and later to Sport Clube Recreativo Gaminha FC.
 After some impressive performances on the club, he was moved to Paraná to play for Astral EC, finishing the year.
 In 2007, he was moved to Coritiba youth side, and then in 2007 summer he was moved to Santos.